MatPont/Text_Mining_Project/README.md

 ##### Word embedding

 Then we need to create the BERT embeddings of the words of each dataset.
-We recommend to install bert-as-service (https://github.com/hanxiao/bert-as-service), to download a pre-trained model ([we have chosen this one](https://storage.googleapis.com/bert_models/2018_10_18/uncased_L-12_H-768_A-12.zip)) and finally run a service with:
+We recommend to install [bert-as-service](https://github.com/hanxiao/bert-as-service), to download a pre-trained model ([we have chosen this one](https://storage.googleapis.com/bert_models/2018_10_18/uncased_L-12_H-768_A-12.zip)) and finally run a service with:

 ```bert-serving-start -model_dir=PRE_TRAINED_BERT_MODEL_PATH -max_seq_len=NONE -verbose```